BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 A moment of silence, then ROCKET's systems light up.

-ROCKET
+A.I.M.E.
 "Diagnostics complete.
+A.I.M.E.
 System stable.
 Thank you for your patience, Ren."

-REN, sighing with relief
-"Good to have you back, Rocket."

 #### INT.
 SUMMER'S CAR - DAY